vicky002/AlgoWiki/README.md

  - Python
 - Machine Learning
 - Artificial Intelligence
-- Discrete Mathematics:
+- Discrete Mathematics
- - Number Theory
- - Graph Theory
- - Combinatorics
- - Game Theory etc!

 There are many topics, you can contribute to it – create topics add resources to it!

+Buid in :heart: with GitHub!